ionic-team/ionic-docs/src/pages/vue/slides.md

 </script>
 ```

-From here, if you wanted to access a property on the Swiper instance you would do access `slides.value`.
+From here, if you wanted to access a property on the Swiper instance you would access `slides.value`.
 For example, if you wanted to check the `isBeginning` property, you could do: `slides.value.isBeginning`.
 Make sure `slides.value` is defined first though!

 Below is a full list of method changes when going from `ion-slides` to Swiper Vue: